scottabarnes/disaster-response-pipeline/README.md

 <a name="descripton"></a>
 ## Description

 This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The objective of the project was to build a tool that would classify disaster messages into categories - e.g. "water", "fire" or "food" to aid responses.
+The objective of the project was to build a tool that would classify disaster messages into categories - e.g. "water", "fire" or "food", to aid responses.
 The dataset used to train the model contains pre-labelled request messages sent during a natural disaster.

 The project is divided in the following sections: